johnfedoruk/bangular/aio/content/guide/feature-modules.md

-The `CustomerDashboardComponent` is now in the JavaScript import list at the top and added to the `declarations` array, which lets Angular know to associate this new component with this feature module.
+The `CustomerDashboardComponent` is now in the JavaScript import list at the top and added to the `declarations` array, which lets Bangular know to associate this new component with this feature module.

 ## Importing a feature module